 - Sgt.
 Schwartz and Sgt.
 George, Assistant Camp Commanders

-- City of Monterey: Greenbelt fire fuel reduction and habitat restoration including removal of invasive non-native plants, dead trees and plants.
-Reforestation with native trees and plants; erosion control and greenbelt maintenance.
+- City of Monterey: Greenbelt fire fuel reduction and habitat restoration.
+Crews remove invasive non-native plant species and dead plants and trees.
+Reforestation with native plants and trees; erosion control and greenbelt maintenance.

-- Marina Dunes: planting of indigenous flowers, abatement of weeds, and falling dead trees.
+- Marina Dunes: planting of indigenous flowers, abatement of weeds, and falling of dead trees.

-- State Parks: Falling of dead trees, restoring historical sites, building bridges, clearing hiking trails and taking down bridges during winter weather.
+- State Parks: Removing dead trees, restoring historical sites, building bridges, clearing hiking trails and taking down bridges during winter months.

 - City of Del Rey Oaks: Clean and chip willows form intersections and waterways.

 - Hollister Hills State Vehicle Recreation Area (SVRA): Clear vegetation from over 6,800 acres, including nearly 200 miles of off-highway vehicle (OHV) trails.
 Crews accomplish this through the removal or reduction of overgrown vegetation by prescribed burns, thinning trees and pruning/chipping of bushes and shrubs.